danallan/photo-dir-to-json/README.md

 # photo-dir-to-json

-A collection of useful (to me, anyway) functions to emit structured JSON data and resize photos from a portfolio of photos saved and organized in local directories.
+A collection of useful (to me, anyway) functions to emit structured JSON data from a portfolio of photos saved and organized in local directories.

 This is mainly intended for occasional processing of image directories during a publish step.
-As an intermediate publish tool it includes two major features:

-1. Emit a single JSON object per album collecting metadata related to that album (like its description) and brief display-related metadata for the photos in the album (e.g., width, height, filename, age).
+It will process a folder containing a set of image files as an album and provide a single JSON object collecting metadata related to that album (like its description) and brief display-related metadata for the photos in the album (e.g., width, height, filename, date).
-2. Resize all of the photos in an album into another directory, so you don't need to publish full-size images to the internet.

 This is not meant to be used directly in a Node-based server application.
 Instead, use this library as part of a publish process and ingest the